-For all operation precautions, see "AUDIO OPERATION PRECAUTIONS" earlier in this section.
+For all operation precautions, see "Audio operation precautions" (P.4-53).

-The satellite radio mode (if so equipped) requires an active XM Satellite Radio subscription.
+The satellite radio mode requires an active SiriusXM Satellite Radio subscription.
 The satellite radio is not available in Alaska, Hawaii and Guam.

-It may take some time to receive the activation signal after subscribing the XM Satellite Radio.
+It may take some time to receive the activation signal after subscribing the SiriusXM Satellite Radio.
 After receiving the activation signal, an available channel list will be automatically updated in the radio.
-For XM, push the ignition switch from LOCK to ACC to update the channel list.
+Push the ignition switch from LOCK to ACC to update the channel list.